update4j/update4j/README.md

 ## What's New

 * **1.3.x**
+  * Control how files are downloaded with `UpdateHandler::connect`.
+  * Delete old files with `Configuration::deleteOldFiles`.
   * Rewrite of `DefaultBootstrap`.
   * You can now sign the configuration itself to ensure integrity of non-file elements, as paths and properties.
   * `FileMetadata.getSignature()` now returns a `String` instead of `byte[]` to avoid modification.